top of page

 - Avoid smoking.
 Smoking can cause many long-term negative effects on the body, too many to list!
 Quitting smoking can reverse many of these effects on your body.

 - Avoid ultra-processed foods!
 Not all processed foods are bad.
 Something as simple as roasted almonds are considered a processed food.
 Ultra-processed foods are packaged foods that have been made by food companies using many manufactured ingredients, rather than actual foods.
 It's best to always check the ingredients and be aware of what you're putting in your body.
 Avoid any foods or drinks that have artificial colors.
-Visit my foods & drinks page if you want some ideas for healthier and better options.
+Explore my Food & Drinks page for healthier, better-quality options.

-- Avoid simple carbohydrates.
+- Avoid simple carbohydrates when possible.
 These carbohydrates have many of their necessary nutrients removed.
 Simple carbs are digested quickly, causing spikes in blood sugar and often make you feel hungry sooner.
 Some examples are; white bread, soda, refined or enriched pasta, candy, desserts and etc.

-- Get a vitamin and mineral blood deficiency test if you can afford to.
+- Get a vitamin and mineral blood deficiency test if you can afford it.
 Many people have vitamin and/or mineral deficiencies and don't even know it.
 Fixing vitamin/mineral deficiencies can be life changing in a positive way.
-If you don't get much sun, you could benefit by taking vitamin D3.
+If you don't get a lot of sun, you could benefit by taking vitamin D3.
 Take vitamin K2 with D3.
 Take them with fats as they are fat soluble.
 Taking a quality multivitamin daily can be very beneficial as well.
-If you want to know some quality vitamin brands that I recommend, check out my vitamins & supplements page.
+Visit my Vitamins & Supplements page to see quality brands I recommend.

 - Do a moderate intensity aerobic activity five days a week for a duration of 30 minutes or longer.
 If you need to, you can break it up and do two 15 minute sessions during a single day.
 If you're able to talk, but not sing, during your workout, then you've likely hit the target heart rate for the moderate intensity.
 Some good exercises are; walking briskly, bicycling, elliptical machine and swimming.